2025 Haiti orphanage kidnapping

 The 2025 Haiti orphanage kidnapping took place on August 3, 2025, around 15:30 local time, as attackers broke into the privately run Sainte-Hélène orphanage, located next to Haiti's capital, Port-au-Prince.
-The orphanage is run by Irish missionary Gena Heraty, who was kidnapped along with a 3 year old child with disabilities and 7 other employees including a nurse.
+The orphanage is run by Irish missionary Gena Heraty, who was kidnapped along with a 3-year-old child with disabilities and 7 other employees including a nurse.
 They were released almost a month later.

 Background

 The orphanage in Haiti is managed by "Our little brothers and sisters" organization and is home to about 270 children, many of them with disabilities.
-Gena Heraty who won in 2010 the Rehab People of the Year Awards, was born in County Mayo, Ireland, and serving as head of the children with reduced mobility wing since 1993.
+Gena Heraty who in 2010 won the Rehab People of the Year Awards, was born in County Mayo, Ireland, and served as head of the children with reduced mobility wing since 1993.
 In 2013 during a robbery attempt of the orphanage, she was brutally assaulted as one member was killed.

-The kidnapping
+Kidnapping

-According to reports the attackers broke through the wall, Kidnapped 9 employees and run away without firing a shot.
+According to reports the attackers broke through the wall, kidnapped 9 employees and ran away.
 The act was described by acting Mayor of Kenscoff: "The kidnappers entered without firing a single shot, after breaching the orphanage's perimeter wall, and kidnapped the staff there, then left with their hostages [...]".

-Ongoing crisis

-The kidnapping is another event in an ongoing escalating gang violence crisis in Haiti.
-The UN reports confirm that over 3,100 people were killed between January and June 2025.
-During that time period around 350 kidnapping cases were recorded, when the highest numbers were between April and June 2025, accounting 175-185 cases.
-The attackers belong to gangs such as Grand Ravine and Village de Dieu who are part of the Viv Ansanm group that was lately declared as a terrorist organization by the U.S.
+The kidnapping was another event in an escalating gang violence crisis in Haiti.
+UN reports confirmed that over 3,100 people were killed between January and June 2025.
+During that time period around 350 kidnapping cases were recorded, with the highest numbers between April and June 2025, accounting for 175-185 cases.
+The attacks were carried out by gangs in Grand Ravine and Village de Dieu who are part of the Viv Ansanm group that was declared as a terrorist organization by the U.S. in May of 2025.

-Response

-Following the kidnapping

-Simon Harris, the Irish Deputy Prime Minister condemned the kidnapping saying it is "deeply worrying" and confirmed high-level diplomatic engagement, with efforts underway to secure Heraty's release.
+Irish Deputy Prime Minister Simon Harris condemned the kidnapping, saying it is "deeply worrying" and confirmed high-level diplomatic engagement.
 UNICEF along with Haiti's Institute of Social Welfare and Research worked to relocate survivors and safeguard dozens of children and staff from the orphanage.

-Heraty family: In a statement they released it was said that the situation is very serious and worrying.
-They mentioned they are working closely with the authorities and the NPH network in both Haiti and Ireland.
-They also asked people to respect their privacy and be careful while talks are still going on.
-They ended by asking everyone to keep Gena and her coworkers in their thoughts and prayers during this hard time.

-After release

-Simon Harris said he is delighted and welcomes the good news about their release and relieved.

-Heraty family requested privacy while Gena is recovering emotionally and physically from her time is captivity.

-Irish government stated that it did not pay ransom for the hostages relief.